Assessment and Analysis

 In addition to reflecting on the metrics shown above, it may prove useful to analyze other program-level data to assess the effectiveness of your unit.

 For instructional units, ARC's Data on Demand system can be used to provide program and course

 level information regarding equitable outcomes, such as program access or enrollment, successful course completion, and degree or certificate achievement

 (up to 30+ demographic or course filters are available).

 You might also consider pursuing other lines of inquiry appropriate to your unit type (instructional, student support, institutional/administrative support).

-Refer to the Program Review Inquiry Guide for specific lines of inquiry.
+Refer to the Program Review Inquiry Guide under the resources tab for specific lines of inquiry.